aleen42/PersonalWiki/Programming/JavaScript/high_performance/responsive_interfaces/responsive_interfaces.md

 In a case when we click something on a web page but nothing happen, it's a worse experience for users.
 Most users tend to repeat any action that does not result in an obvious change, and so ensuring responsiveness in a web application is an important performance problem.

 Most browsers have a single process that is shared between JavaScript execution and user interface updates.
+What it means is that only one of these operations can be performed at a time, also meaning that the user interface cannot respond to input while JavaScript code is executed and vice versa.